libhal/libhal.github.io/mkdocs/getting_started.md

     conan config install -sf profiles/armv8/linux/ -tf profiles https://github.com/libhal/conan-config.git
     ```

-=== "M1 Mac"

-    If your Mac Book uses an M1 processor then you'll want to use this default
-    configuration.

-    ```bash
-    conan config install -sf profiles/armv8/mac/ -tf profiles https://github.com/libhal/conan-config.git
-    ```

-=== "Intel Mac"

-    If your Mac Book uses an Intel processor then you'll want to use this default
-    configuration.

-    ```bash
-    conan config install -sf profiles/x86_64/mac/ -tf profiles https://github.com/libhal/conan-config.git
-    ```

 === "Intel Windows"

     If your Windows machine uses an Intel processor then you'll want to use this